OGMikee/chess-opening-trainer/README.md

 ## 🙏 Acknowledgments

-- Chess piece images from [insert source if applicable]
+- Chess piece images from chess.com
 - Built as a learning project to showcase software engineering skills
 - No external chess libraries used - engine built from scratch